zcericola/HTML-CSS-Practice-Problems/README.md

   * Open `step-3.css`
   * Now we can see our text is too close to the borders.
 Give it some spacing around the edges.
 There are multiple ways of doing this.
   * We should also fix the way the text is aligned.
-For that lets add `text-align: center`.
+Center the text.
   * Lastly our div seems to look a little short.
 Give it a css property to make it taller.
   * Looking a lot better.
 Let's continue!
     * <details>